kingparra/hpfp/01_-_all_you_need_is_lambda/outline.rst

 * 1.3 What is a function?
 * 1.4 The structure of lambda expressions

-  * Alpha equivalence
+  * 1.4.1 Alpha equivalence

 * 1.5 Beta reduction

-  * Free variables
+  * 1.5.1 Free variables

 * 1.6 Multiple arguments

-  * Intermission: Equivalence exercises -- page 13
+  * 1.6.1 Intermission: Equivalence exercises

     * 1
     * 2